ZealynxSecurity/pools/README.md

 ## Running the demo app

+The demo app can technically be run on any blockchain node, but we generally expect a local Ethereum node to be running on portfolio 8545.
+We use [anvil](https://github.com/foundry-rs/foundry/tree/master/anvil).

-Make sure the `.env.local` is set up with all variables exported.
+1. Make sure the `.env.local` is set up with all variables exported.
+2. To start the node, run `yarn start:node`
-`yarn demo`
+3. In a separate terminal window, run `yarn demo`

 Under the hood this:<br />
 _Deploy:_

 - Compiles all of our smart contracts
-- Spins up an Anvil local EVM client
 - Deploys the smart contracts to the Anvil client
 - Caches the deployed contract addresses